 - Teaching and Outreach

 Research interestsThe current focus of our group is the application of probability theory at the interface between mathematical finance and power systems engineering.
 From 2013 to 2017 I have an EPSRC Early Career Research Fellowship titled Optimal prediction in local electricity markets focusing on the pricing and hedging of risk in electricity demand, for better balancing of future power systems.
-In 2014-2015 our group will comprise three postdoctoral researchers and four PhD students.

 Group members and vacanciesCurrent group members